Caning in Malaysia: Sharia caning

-Malaysia has a parallel justice system of sharia courts, which can order caning for Muslim men and women under Section 125 of the Syariah Criminal Offences (Federal Territories) Act 1997.
+Malaysia has a parallel justice system of sharia courts, in which state sharia criminal law may create offences punishable by not more than 6 strokes of the cane.

-This kind of caning is rarely implemented, and is quite different from, and much less severe than, judicial caning under Malaysian criminal law.
-It is intended to be shaming rather than particularly painful.
+This kind of caning is rarely implemented, and is quite different from, and much less severe than judicial caning under Malaysian criminal law.
+It is intended to be humiliating rather than particularly painful.
 Before the caning is carried out, a medical officer must certify that the offender is fit to undergo the punishment.
 A rattan cane about 1.25 cm in diameter is used.
 The punishment is normally carried out in an enclosed area out of the view of the public, even though the Syariah Criminal Procedure (Sabah) Enactment 1993 allows the court to determine where the caning is to take place.
 The offender remains fully dressed; men remain standing when they receive the punishment while women are seated.
 Although the law states that the offender can be caned on all parts of the body except the face, head, stomach, chest or private parts, in practice the caning is usually administered on the offender's back.
 It is carried out by an officer of the same sex as the offender.
 Each stroke intended to be executed with force low enough to not break the skin, and the officer delivers the punishment with a "limp wrist" and without raising his/her hand.
 A medical officer is also present throughout the procedure to ensure safety.

 This form of caning is also practised in Indonesia's Aceh Province, where it is more common.